thosgood/this-weeks-finds/markdown/251-300/week263.md

 So, the "frosting" or "jam" that we use to stick our two copies of Z/3 together is the way we carry some information from one to the other when adding!
-If we do it trivially, not carrying at all, we get Z/3 ⊕ Z/3.
+If we do it trivially, not carrying at all, we get Z/3 \oplus Z/3.
 If we do it in a more interesting way we get Z/9.

 In fact, this how it always works when we build a layer cake of groups.